NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

 limit 1;
 ````

-6. ANALYZE THE DISTRIBUTION OF VEHICLE AGES AND IDENTIFY ANY TRENDS
+**6. ANALYZE THE DISTRIBUTION OF VEHICLE AGES AND IDENTIFY ANY TRENDS**
 ````sql
 select Year, count(J.Vehicle_ID) as frequency from vehicle join jobs